audiokinetic/Gyms/Unreal/Content/GymCreator/README.md

 ## Using the Gym Creator

-Open the GymCreator level then click Play.
-In the dialog that appears, type the path in which you want to create your level, starting as a sub-folder of the Gyms folder.
+Run the GymCreator Editor Utility Widget.
+In the dialog that appears, type the name of your level and select the path of your gym.
+The path must be inside the Gyms folder.
 For example:
 ![](../../../Documentation/Images/UnrealGymCreatorCreating.png)